 - Exercise B

-- Rotational planks, 8 each
+- Rotational planks, 8 reps each side

 Glute bridge leg swings, 8 each (Complete this series as a superset before rest)